 So far, the company is 3D printing tissues with a size of just a few millimeters.
 In the future, growing larger tissues will require specialized bioreactors that can keep the cells alive while in orbit.
 Khesuani believes worldwide scientific collaborations will be needed to make this possible, using the equipment of agencies like NASA, ESA and the Japan Aerospace Exploration Agency (JAXA).

 Currently, the ISS relies completely on Earth supplies for food.
 Growing our own food will be necessary to sustain long-distance space travel.

 Barker is collaborating with several NASA projects that have sent and grown vegetables in space missions.
-In particular, he is studying how plants behave under the ‘stress of space life’.
-His research group has found that being in space activates plant genes that respond to heat and flooding on Earth.
-Identifying these genes has allowed the researchers to genetically engineer the plants so that they grow better in space.
+In particular, he is studying how plants behave under the “stress of space life.”
+His research group has found that being in space activates genes that prepare the plant to respond to heat and flooding.
+Identifying these genes has allowed the researchers to genetically engineer the plants so that they grow better in space conditions.

-But the ultimate goal is being able to grow plants not just onboard spaceships.
-China is already running tests for the construction of a self-sustained ‘Lunar Palace’ on the south pole of the Moon, while NASA — and Elon Musk — has its eye on eventually sending humans to Mars.
+But the ultimate goal is being able to grow food on other planets and satellites.
+China is already running tests for the construction of a self-sustained “Lunar Palace” on the south pole of the Moon, while NASA — and Elon Musk — has its eye on eventually sending humans to Mars.

-Much like Matt Damon in the 2015 movie ‘The Martian’, humans traveling to Mars will rely on culturing potatoes and other vegetables on the red planet.
+Much like Matt Damon in the 2015 movie “The Martian,” humans traveling to Mars will rely on culturing potatoes and other vegetables on the red planet.
 It might not be as easy as the movie makes it seem, though.
-As Barker pointed out, the Martian soil is too salty for plants to grow in.
+As Barker pointed out, Martian soil is too salty for plants to grow in.